-Easy-to-read medicine information about adapalene – what it is, how to use it safely and possible side effects.
-Adapalene is commonly called Differin.
+Adapalene is used to treat acne.
+Find out how to apply it safely and possible side effects.
+Adapalene is also called Differin.

 |Type of medicine||Also called|